NishantBansal2003/LND-Fuzz/docs/USAGE.md

    make run
    ```

-See [INSTALL.md](./INSTALL.md) for other ways to run the Go Continuous-Fuzz app.
+See [INSTALL.md](./INSTALL.md) for other ways to run the go-continuous-fuzz project.